Grants and Funding Opportunities

 AmeriCorps VISTA ProgramApplications Accepted Year Round

-This is a federal program which allows local governments and non-profits to apply to partner to support a Volunteer in Service to America (VISTA) to support and expand their entity’s services and capacity.
+This is a federal program which allows local governments and non-profits to apply to partner to support a Volunteer in Service to America (VISTA) to support and expand their entity’s services and capacity for economic and community development.

 Click here to access website